 Polestar’s first homemade effort was a plug-in hybrid — the stunning £140,000 Polestar 1 – but this is where things start to get serious.
 The polestar-1 is a one-of-a-kind headline grabber.
 Later on they brought out Polestar 2, a full-fledged production automobile meant to help Polestar establish itself as a major participant in the EV market.

 Polestar automobiles are recognized for their avant-garde fastbacks that are intended for optimum aerodynamic performance, as well as maximum storage and comfort, in true Polestar manner.
 Polestar claims to have struck the ultimate balance between form and function – a combination of performance, style, and comfort – by combining the best of both worlds.

-Volvo said on Wednesday that it will build a new luxury SUV for its electric Polestar brand at a factory in Charleston, South Carolina.
+Volvo said recently that it will build a new luxury SUV for its electric Polestar brand at a factory in Charleston, South Carolina.
 It will be Polestar’s first car built in the United States, with Volvo spending $118 million in the Polestar 3’s manufacturing in South Carolina.

 About The Manufacturer

 Polestar is a Swedish automaker founded in 1996 by Volvo Cars’ partner Flash/Polestar Racing and purchased by Volvo in 2015.
 Volvo was acquired by Geely in 2010, and Polestar was acquired by Volvo in 2015.

 Volvo owns a 49.5 percent interest in Polestar and has no plans to increase it, according to the company.
 Polestar and the Volvo Car Group share technology and engineering skills, but they go their own way.